USD ($)

 Why is the TCP Header Important?

-The TCP header is a key component of reliable and efficient communication in network systems.
-Without the mechanisms provided by the TCP header, data could be lost, corrupted, or delivered out of sequence, leading to poor network performance and degraded user experience.
+The TCP header is important because, without the mechanisms provided by the TCP header, data could be lost, corrupted, or delivered out of sequence, leading to poor network performance and degraded user experience.

 1. Correct Addressing: The TCP header ensures that data packets are directed to the appropriate applications on both the sender’s and receiver’s devices.